 "Cutting" class is defined as a student not present in class during the scheduled time as stated on the student schedule.
 Cutting class negatively affects the student's course grade and could lead to students failing a course if class participation counts for a large percentage of the course grade (i.e., Seminar classes).
 If a student is found to cut class at the first instance, a call will be made to the home by the teacher and documented in the student's file.
-If a student is found to cut class at the schedulet Support Team member will be scheduled with the student.
+If a student is found to cut class at the second instance, the cut will be documented in the student's file and mediation with a Student Support Team member will be scheduled with the student.
 At the third occurrence, or in the case that a student does not report to mediation, a conference will be held with the student's parent/guardian about the incident and is subject to further consequences including the loss of privileges.